sigmacomputing/sigmaquickstarts/site/sigmaguides/src/functions_period_over_period_analysis/functions_period_over_period_analysis.md

 Sigma provides users of different skill levels the benefit of two ways to create PoP analysis.
 For less technical users, we provide a "wizard-based" interface that makes creating PoP analysis a breeze.
 For the more technical users, we provide all the functions and tools to create any PoP analysis they may want.

-Which route you choose is up to you and we will show example of both to help you see the difference.
+Which route you choose is up to you, and we will show examples of both to help you see the difference.

 ### Sample Data
 For both methods, we will use the `PLUGS_ELECTRONICS_HANDS_ON_LAB_DATA` table which is made available to all customers via the `Sigma Sample Data` connection.

 If you are unsure how to build a workbook based on this data, please review the [QuickStart: Fundamentals 1: Getting Around.](https://quickstarts.sigmacomputing.com/guide/fundamentals-1-getting-around/index.html?index=..%2F..index#4)

-We also need to calculate the line item `Revenue`, as this table does not supply.
+We also need to calculate the line item `Revenue`, as this table does not supply it.
 This is really simple to do in Sigma:

-Columns can be added by clicking the `+` in the `Element Panel` / `Columns` sidebar but we prefer to click the column we want to create the new column next to.
+Columns can be added by clicking the `+` in the `Element Panel` / `Columns` sidebar, and we prefer to click the column we want to create the new column next to.
 For example, to create the new column to the right of the `Date` column:

 <img src="assets/pop2.png" width="800"/>